CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-apex-datacom-call-me-essentials-edition-blueprint.md

 ![Apex Datacom logo](../../images/ecosystem-apex-datacom-callme-logo.png)

 ### Partner Profile
-Apex Datacom is an ISV and long standing CenturyLink CCA partner (of 12+ years) which has deep domain expertise with CenturyLink Voice & Data services.
-Apex builds purpose built apps that in many cases tightly integrates the unique combination of CenturyLink Cloud and Voice & Data into easy to deploy productivity and marketing apps for businesses.
+Apex Datacom is an ISV and long standing Lumen CCA partner (of 12+ years) which has deep domain expertise with Lumen Voice & Data services.
+Apex builds purpose built apps that in many cases tightly integrates the unique combination of Lumen Cloud and Voice & Data into easy to deploy productivity and marketing apps for businesses.
 * Apex’s productivity and marketing apps come in different packages and editions.
-* These apps are made available as Software As A Service (SaaS) on the CenturyLink Cloud.
+* These apps are made available as Software As A Service (SaaS) on the Lumen Cloud.
 * The marketing oriented software package referenced in this Blueprint is Call Me Essential edition.
 * Main Phone: 206.521.8980
 * Apex SaaS Sales or Technical Support: [CTLcallme@apexdatacom.com](mailto:CTLcallme@apexdatacom.com)

 ### Description
-Call Me is an app that leverages both the CenturyLink Cloud and CenturyLink global SIP Voice network to enable any business to quickly place a widget on their website where a prospective customer can enter their phone number and connect to a sales or services specialist at that business.
+Call Me is an app that leverages both the Lumen Cloud and Lumen global SIP Voice network to enable any business to quickly place a widget on their website where a prospective customer can enter their phone number and connect to a sales or services specialist at that business.

 Call Me Essential Edition Overview
 * Supports any business phone line or system including cell or traditional analog or T1 phone lines.